anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 ### 5.4.2 Controlling access to the Kubernetes API
 The Kubernetes platform is controlled using API requests and as such is the first line of defence against attackers.
-Controlling who has access and what actions they are allowed to perform is the primary concern
+Controlling who has access and what actions they are allowed to perform is the primary concern.

 ### 5.4.3 Use Transport Layer Security
 Communication in the cluster between services should be handled using TLS, encrypting all traffic by default.
-This, however, is often overlooked with the thought being that the cluster is secure and there is no need to provide encryption in transit within the cluster.

-Advances in network technology, such as the service mesh, have led to the creation of products like LinkerD and Istio which can enable TLS by default while providing extra telemetry information on transactions between services.

 Kubernetes expects that all API communication in the cluster is encrypted by default with TLS, and the majority of installation methods will allow the necessary certificates to be created and distributed to the cluster components.
 Note that some components and installation methods may enable local ports over HTTP and administrators should familiarize themselves with the settings of each component to identify potentially unsecured traffic.

+Advances in network technology, such as the service mesh, have led to the creation of products like LinkerD and Istio which can enable TLS by default while providing extra telemetry information on transactions between services.

 ### 5.4.4 API Authentication, API Authorisation
 Secure all connections to a Kubernetes Cluster.
 Adopt the following security